Jai-veer07/Induction-Program/Readme.md

 🗓️ Day 7 → 08-08-25 (🏁 Motor Sports, Economics & ID Cards)

-- **Gautam** (senior) sharing personal insights on Motor Sports.
-Added unique perspective to the topic
+- **Gautam Murria** sharing personal insights on Motor Sports.
+Added unique perspective to the topic.
+Engines,their weights,Capacity,etc.
 - Economics lecture by **Prof. Varinder Singh** with real-world engineering applications.Taught about finances,balances,etc.
 - The day concluded with the process of ID card formation, a small yet significant step that made us feel officially part of the Great College